 The BEAM office will require that all applicants have the managerial capability prerequisites detailed in the BEAD NOFO.
-To ensure compliance, BEAM will request applicants to provide resumes for key management personnel and any essential project organizational charts, along with optional pertinent information about corporate relationships, parents, subsidiaries, and affiliates.
 Additionally, each applicant is required to furnish a narrative detailing their readiness to oversee a broadband services network.
 This narrative should encompass the experience and qualifications of the key management team for managing this project, their history in handling projects of a similar scale and scope, recent and upcoming organizational changes such as mergers and acquisitions, and relevant organizational policies.
 BEAM will only grant approval for network facility deployment or enhancement once it is satisfied that the submitted documents demonstrate the applicant's managerial capability in relation to the proposed project.
 Throughout the selection process, BEAM will ensure that applicants are well-informed about these regulations by conducting informational webinars, displaying a list of regulations on the BEAM website, and incorporating descriptions of the requirements into help text included in the online grant applications.

-2.4.13 Ensuring Technical Capability
+02.04.13 Deployment Subgrantee Qualifications: Technical Capability

 Describe how the Eligible Entity will ensure any prospective subgrantee deploying network facilities meets the minimum qualifications for technical capability as outlined on page 74 of the BEAD NOFO.
 If the Eligible Entity opts to provide application materials related to the BEAD subgrantee selection process, the Eligible Entity response may reference those to outline alignment with requirements for this section.
+The response must: